NREL/rex/examples/zarr/README.rst

 Zarr
 ====

-You can use `Zarr <https://zarr.dev/>`_ to open NREL h5 resource files hosted on AWS S3.
-In our internal tests, this has comparable performance to reading data with an HSDS local server.
-The benefit of this approach is that you don't need to run an HSDS server, the drawback is that you need to handle a large meta data file for every h5 file you access on S3.
+You can use `Zarr <https://zarr.dev/>`_ to open NREL h5 resource files hosted on AWS S3 on your local computer.
+In our internal tests, this has comparable performance to reading data with an `HSDS <https://nrel.github.io/rex/misc/examples.hsds.html>`_ local server.
+The benefit of this approach is that you don't need to run an HSDS server, the drawback is that you need to handle a large meta data file for every .h5 file you access on S3.

 We currently do not have this integrated into the ``rex`` resource handler classes and are evaluating whether or not this is worthwhile.